 Sex discrimination at work

 The Equality Act 2010 states that you cannot be discriminated against because of your sex; in the workplace or anywhere else.
-If you believe that you've been treated unfairly in the workplace because of your gender, talk to one of our friendly employment law solicitors today
+If you believe that you've been treated unfairly in the workplace because of your sex, talk to one of our friendly employment law solicitors today

 Employment law solicitors